IRB Driver Award

 IRB Training Manual

-This Manual includes topics and content to assist a candidate to gain either their IRB Crewperson Module or Senior Lifeguard Award - IRB Drivers Award.
+This Manual includes topics and content to assist a candidate to gain either their IRB Crewperson Module or IRB Driver Award.
 The training manual should be kept as reference.
 Hard copies of this manual can be purchased from SLSNZ.

 Online Download: IRB Training Manual (updated September 2024)